-During sexual intercourse, sperm cells released pass through the sperm ducts.
+During mating, sperm cells that have been released pass through the sperm ducts.

 The job of the prostate gland is to secrete prostate fluid, one of the components of semen.
 The mixture of sperm and fluids is called semen.
-The muscles of the prostate gland also help propel this seminal fluid through the urethra and into the vagina during ejaculation .
+The muscles of the prostate gland also help propel this seminal fluid through the urethra and into the female reproductive organ during ejaculation .

-This is the tube inside the penis that carries urine or semen.
+This is the tube inside the male organ that carries urine or semen.
 It is the continuing part of the sperm duct.

 This is that ‘thing’ hanging in front of every male which he pees with.
 The size of the organ differs a lot for growing boys because they develop differently.
 An erect one for an adult man may be about 5.7inches in length (average).
 The job of the 'P' is to pass urine out of the man's body and to pass semen into the female organ during mating.